JajaMunich/JajaMunich/README.md

 - 👋 Hi, I’m @JajaMunich
-- 👀 I’m interested in everything adventurous...
+- 👀 I’m interested in everything adventureous...
 - 🌱 I’m currently learning in developing new apps for iOS
 - ⚡ Fun fact: no risk no fun